 The morning of Friday, December 18th, around 8:30 am at Kagura-Mitsumata Ski Resort.
 The next morning... it was sunny!
 Before we knew it, 220 cm of snow had accumulated!

-Here are some photos of the state of Yuzawa Kagura Ski Resort on the 18th.
+Here's a photo summary of the conditions at Yuzawa Kagura Ski Resort on the 18th.

-The morning temperature was -5°C, and -1°C during the day.
+The morning temperature was -5 degrees Celsius, and

-The heavy snowfall from last night has subsided, making for perfect skiing weather.
-There was so much snow on the slopes that only two lifts and gondolas were operating at Mitsumaga and one at Kagura.
-The upper slopes at Kagura were closed because the high-speed quad lift was out of service.
+it dropped to -1 degree Celsius during the day.
+The weather was sunny, and the heavy snowfall from the previous night had subsided, making for perfect skiing weather.
+There was too much snow on the slopes, so only two lifts and one gondola at Mitsumata and Kagura were operating.
+The upper slopes of Kagura were closed because the high-speed quad lift was stopped.

-The difference between the packed and ungroomed snow was about 70cm.
-The snow was a little heavy but felt good.
-The skis also ran well.
+The difference between groomed and ungroomed snow was about 70 cm.
+The snow quality was a little heavy but felt good.
+The skis were gliding well.

 ▲ The Mitsumata slopes are already in their prime